About arc42

 1.1.
 Requirements Overview

 The main goal of this project is the development of YOVI, an implementation of the "Game Y" board game for the game development company "Micrati".
-The system must be a robust and scalable solution that combines modern web development technologies along with Rust’s efficient computational logic, which will use YEN notation to communicate with the Web Applcation.
-The game will contain several innovative features such as the possibility to face several bots implementing different difficulties and game strategies, as well as multiplayer mode in which you can play real time against other player.
+The system must be a robust and scalable solution that combines modern web development technologies along with Rust’s efficient computational logic, which will use YEN notation to communicate with the Web Application.
+The game allows players to face bots implementing different difficulties and game strategies.
+Real-time multiplayer mode is planned as a future feature.

 Functional requirements: